 Stage 5 means that a pupil is removed from the lesson by the Duty Teacher and taken to the Reset Room.
 Parents are contacted and informed.
-The student also receives a sanction from a member of LT.
+Students are collected from their period 6 lesson to attend a (longer) restorative conversation with the teacher whose lesson they were removed from.
+A Stage 5 restorative conversation is also classed in terms of the CRHS Articles of Government as an 'informal detention'.